axlan/robopenguins-blog/_posts/2020-01-04-aws-iot-setup.md

 Pretty quickly I was able to see values being read and written to the device by monitoring the serial.

 # Creating a HTTP API for the board

+So now I had AWS as the broker for the MQTT messages coming off the board.
+I could interact with them directly; any of the clients in <https://github.com/hobbyquaker/awesome-mqtt> would work.
+However, I figured the process would be much easier if I had a translation layer between the MQTT and HTTP.

 So my goal was to be able to send HTTP commands from a html frontend and have them control the display.
 To do this I needed a way to map HTTP requests to MQTT messages that would be received by the board.
 The easiest/cheapest way to implement this on AWS appears to be to use a Lambda function triggered by an API Gateway.